iXioN/word_checker/README.md

 Install
 -------
-Clone the repository and just launch the installer:
+Clone the repository and just launch the word checker program:

-    python word_checker.py
+    python word_checker

 It will ask you a word and check the existence of this word in your /usr/share/dict/words by default

+you can run the program in virtualenv with:

+    source bootstrap
+    python word_checker

 Tests
 -------

-You can run the unit tests with
+You can run the unit tests with:

-    python word_checker_tests.py
+    python word_checker_tests